whiteboxdev/library-defold-grid-engine/README.md

 ### self.dge.look_up()

 Changes this character's `dge.direction` to `dge.direction.up`.
-This affects the return value funtions such as `self.dge.reach()`.
+This affects the return value of funtions such as `self.dge.reach()`.
 This is also useful for simply turning a character in some direction without actually moving.

 ---

 ### self.dge.look_left()

 Changes this character's `dge.direction` to `dge.direction.left`.
-This affects the return value funtions such as `self.dge.reach()`.
+This affects the return value of funtions such as `self.dge.reach()`.
 This is also useful for simply turning a character in some direction without actually moving.

 ---

 ### self.dge.look_down()

 Changes this character's `dge.direction` to `dge.direction.down`.
-This affects the return value funtions such as `self.dge.reach()`.
+This affects the return value of funtions such as `self.dge.reach()`.
 This is also useful for simply turning a character in some direction without actually moving.

 ---

 ### self.dge.look_right()

 Changes this character's `dge.direction` to `dge.direction.right`.
-This affects the return value funtions such as `self.dge.reach()`.
+This affects the return value of funtions such as `self.dge.reach()`.
 This is also useful for simply turning a character in some direction without actually moving.

 ---